Priority Redevelopment Parcels

 · Are well served by water and sewer utilities

-· Are environmentally suitable for redevelopment (avoid floodplains, wetlands, steep slopes, etc.)
+· Are environmentally suitable for redevelopment (no record of contamination, avoid floodplains, wetlands, steep slopes, etc.)

 1: John Eaton Road and Stone Street